Chemical Agent Detector Paper: M9 Detector Tape

 M9 Detector Tape or paper is used to detect the presence of nerve (V- and G- types) and mustard (H, HD, HN, and HT) agents.
 It cannot identify what particular agent it is being exposed to.
 The tape is typically a dull cream color when not exposed to chemical agents, but will turn red in the presence of chemical agents.
 The tape is made from Mylar, which is the sticky backing, and a red agent detection dye.
 The detector tape does have false positives, which can be caused by antifreeze, petroleum-based products, and liquid insecticide.

 The M9 was adopted by the US Army in 1980, although prior testing showed the dye used in the tape was mutagenic and possibly carcinogenic.
 Adoption nonetheless proceeded and the Army was able to find a replacement dye that was not mutagenic.

+Chemical Detection Kit

+The M256/M256A1 Chemical Detection Kits include not only M8 Detector Paper for detecting the presence of toxins, but also enzyme-based "tickets" for identifying which agent is present.
+The M18 kit includes M8 sheets, "tickets", and test tubes loaded with colorimetric reagents for measuring the concentration of toxins.